Faculty Search and Recruitment

 - Search committees must be diverse in terms of gender and race.

-- The Applicant Acknowledgement Letter (see Appendix L), which contains the link to the
+- The Applicant Acknowledgement Letter, Appendix L, which contains the link to the

 online Applicant Data Request Form, must be sent to all candidates to request data as required by law.